hiramRV/hiramRV/README.md

-## Hi 👋!
+## Hi/Hola 👋!
-- My name is Steven from Guatemala.
-I'm an electronic engineer currently studying a Master in Data Science in Stockholm University.
+My name is Hiram from Guatemala.
+I'm an electronic engineer currently studying for a Master's degree in Data Science at Stockholm University.
-- Big passionate of outdoors sports and music.
+Even tho I never had a developer role, I have coded small features since I started working, and I always take the opportunity to learn something new.

+Currently a Data & Analytics intern at [Velory](https://velory.com/). ;
+If I'm not in front of the computer, you can find me outdoors or exploring new music.

 ### Contact me: